apple/foundationdb/documentation/sphinx/source/administration.rst

 Running out of storage space
 ----------------------------

 FoundationDB is aware of the free storage space on each node.
-It attempts to load all nodes equally so that no node runs out of space before the others.
+It attempts to distribute data equally on all the nodes  so that no node runs out of space before the others.
 The database attempts to gracefully stop writes as storage space decreases to 100 MB, refusing to start new transactions with priorities other than ``SYSTEM_IMMEDIATE``.
 This lower bound on free space leaves space to allow you to use ``SYSTEM_IMMEDIATE`` transactions to remove data.

 The measure of free space depends on the storage engine.
 For the memory storage engine, which is the default after installation, total space is limited to the lesser of the ``storage_memory`` configuration parameter (1 GB in the default configuration) or a fraction of the free disk space.